 Cultural Salon – Cultural Salon is wonderful.
 In the time before Covid (remember?), they used to hold at least one event a week, which was not only interesting, but informative, educational, unique.
 Their events were well attended by a variety of people, mainly expats, who loved to know more about Florence, Italy and the local History, all while enjoying prosecco in great company.

 Ladies Adventures Florence – again a group mainly attended by expats, but also by some Italians (it’s not like they’re not allowed in…).
 This group is a bit different, it’s for ladies only, and it’s for walks around Florence and the country side.
 The walks are really well organised, there’s a full itinerary and all the information you need before you go.
 You can choose to join any walk, there’s no obligation, you can turn up on your own safe in the knowledge that you will be made to feel welcome.

-These 3 are just a snapshot of what Florence has to offer, there is so much more and I’ll give you a lot more information in the weeks to come, sign up for the blog to find out!
-Whatever you choose, do or find, know that the city of Florence has an amazing structure to give you the best and most fun social life you’ve had since college times.
+These 3 are just a snapshot of what Florence has to offer, there is so much more.
+There are religious groups, paid groups, ladies only, dating opportunities… Whatever you choose, do or find, know that the city of Florence has an amazing structure to give you the best and most fun social life you’ve had since college times.
 Just be brave.